rkh/sinatra-namespace/README.md

       end
     end

-Wait, did that module turn into a namespace all by itself?
-No, actually it got turned into one by `Application` when it tried to call `prefix`, which is not defined.

-You can influence that behavior by setting `auto_namespace`:

-    class Application < Sinatra::Base
-      # enables auto namespacing, is default
-      enable :auto_namespace

-      # disables auto namespacing
-      disable :auto_namespace

-      # triggers auto namespaceing only on prefix and get
-      set :auto_namespace, :only => [:prefix, :get]

-      # triggers auto namespacing on all public methods of Sinatra::Namspace::NestedMethods except prefix
-      set :auto_namespace, :except => :prefix
-    end

 So, how does one create a namespace from a module without that auto detection?
 Simple:

     Application.make_namespace SomeModule, :prefix => "/somewhere"